axibase/atsd/integration/kafka/README.md

     ![](images/kafka_broker.png)

-## Consumer lag
+## Consumer Lag

-Consumer lag calculation requires information about log end offset and consumer offset.
-If former is collected by JMX Job with Axibase Collector, the latter - directly from `__consumer_offset` topic on Kafka server.
+Consumer lag calculation requires information about log end offset (producer offset recorded by Kafka brokers) and consumer offset.

+The producer offset is collected by the JMX Job above.

+The consumer offset is collected with a Kafka client reading events from  the `__consumer_offset` topic on one of the Kafka servers in the cluster.

-This information can be retrieved on Kafka host using the following command (replace topic-name with required):
+This information can be retrieved continously using an offset reader provided by Axibase support or manually.

+For initial verification for a particular topic, login into the Kafka server and retrieve the data manually using the following command (replace `topic-name` as required):

 ```
-# Move into kafka bin
+# change directory into kafka bin
 cd /opt/kafka/bin

-# Create consumer config
+# create consumer config
 echo "exclude.internal.topics=false" > /tmp/consumer.config

 # Consume all offsets